Substra/hlf-k8s/README.md

 This project runs Hyperledger Fabric v1.4.

 - [skaffold.yaml](./skaffold.yaml).
-This file descibes the standard deployment used for local development.
+The standard deployment used for local development.
 See also the [Local deployment](#Local_deployment) section.
 - Kubernetes resources:
+  - orderer
+    - **Certificate authority (CA)** Manage identities for the orderer
+    - **Orderer** The Hyperledger Fabric orderer
+    - **Genesis operator** Create the genesis block required by the orderer
-  - [System channel operator](./charts/hlf-k8s/templates/deployment-system-channel-operator.yaml).
-This operator adds organizations to the system channel.
+    - **System channel operator** Add organizations to the system channel
-  - [Application channel operator](./charts/hlf-k8s/templates/deployment-application-channel-operator.yaml).
-This operator adds organizations to the application channel.
+  - peer
+    - **Certificate authority (CA)** Manage identities for the peer
+    - **Peer** The Hyperledger Fabric peer
+    - **Enrollment operator** Communicate with the CA to register and enroll an admin user and a regular user
+    - **Chaincode operator** Fetch the chaincode source code (see [substra-chaincode](https://github.com/SubstraFoundation/substra-chaincode)) and install it on the peer
+    - **Application channel operator** Create the application channel.
+Add organizations to the application channel by signing, exhanging and submitting signed channel update proposals.
+Expose signed proposals on an HTTP endpoint.
+Also see [Application channel policy](#Application_channel_policy).
+    - **Config operator** Expose the peer's configuration on an HTTP endpoint
-  - [Monitor pod](./charts/hlf-k8s/templates/deployment-monitor.yaml).
-This pod periodically polls the the system channel and the application channel, and outputs the list of organizations that have joined each channel.
-You can look at the logs of this pod to have a high-level view of which organizations have successfully joined each channel.
+    - **Monitor pod** Periodically poll the the system channel and the application channel, and output the list of organizations that have joined each channel.
+Look at the logs of this pod to have a high-level view of which organizations have successfully joined each channel.

-For more details about channels, peers and orderers, please refer to the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.0/).
+For more details about certificate authorities, peers, orderers, channels, and channel proposals, please refer to the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.0/).

 ## Local deployment